-Many of the approaches that are mentioned in this survey usually assume that the object to be grasped is already segmented from the background.
+\paragraph*{Object Segmentation} Many of the approaches that are mentioned in this survey usually assume that the object to be grasped is already segmented from the background.
 Since segmentation is a very hard problem in itself, many methods make the simplifying assumption that objects are standing on a planar surface.
 Detecting this surface in a 3D point cloud and performing Euclidean clustering results in a set of segmented point clouds that serve as object hypotheses~\citep{Rusu09ICCV-WS}.
 Although the dominant surface assumption is viable in certain scenarios and to shortcut the problem of segmentation, we believe that we need a more general approach to solve this.

 First of all, some objects might usually occur in a specific spatial context.
 This can be on a planar surface, but it might also be on a shelf or in the fridge. \citet{aydemir2012_3Dcontext} propose to learn this context for each known object to guide the search for them.
 One could also imagine that this context could help segmenting foreground from background.
 Furthermore, there are model-based object detection methods \citep{Azad2007,Glover:08,detry2009Pose,Collet_Romea_2011,Papazov:2012} that can segment a scene as a by-product of detection and without making strong assumptions about the environment.
 In case of unknown objects, some methods have been proposed that employ the interaction capabilities of a robot, e.g. visual fixation or pushing movements with the robot hand, to segment the scene~\citep{MettaF03,ObjectBirth09,Kenney:2009,Niklas:IROS:11,Schiebener2011}.
 A general solution towards object segmentation might be a combination of these two methods.
 The robot first interacts with objects to acquire a model.
 Once it has an object model, it can be used for detecting and thereby segmenting it from the background.
-Once again, how the object is represented plays a crucial role in the segmentation problem.